htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 ``NO_DNS`` :index:`NO_DNS`
     A boolean value that defaults to ``False``.
-When ``True``, HTCondor constructs host names using the host’s IP address together with the value defined for ``DEFAULT_DOMAIN_NAME``.
+When ``True``, HTCondor constructs host names using the host's IP address together with the value defined for ``DEFAULT_DOMAIN_NAME``.

 ``CM_IP_ADDR`` :index:`CM_IP_ADDR`